sine2pi/feature_extractor/README.md

             raise ValueError(f"Expected sampling rate {self.sampling_rate}, got {sampling_rate}")

         return_attention_mask = return_attention_mask if return_attention_mask is not None else self.return_attention_mask
+        padding = padding if padding is not None else self.padding max_length = max_length if max_length is not None else self.max_length
+        truncation = truncation if truncation is not None else self.truncation

         # Handle different input types (HF dataset compatibility)
         if isinstance(audio, dict) and "array" in audio and "sampling_rate" in audio: